Home / SSCS / Software Supply Chain Security Overview

 Below is a concise summary of each of the major standards to help get you started:

 NIST has a few different standards that are worth noting.
-We’ve ordered them from the broadest to the most specific and, coincidently, chronically as well.
+We’ve ordered them from the broadest to the most specific and, coincidentally, chronologically, as well.

 NIST 800-53, aka the Control Catalog, is the granddaddy of NIST security standards.
 It has had a long life and evolved alongside the security landscape.
-Typically paired with NIST 800-37, the Risk Management Framework or RMF, this pair of standards create a one-two punch that not only produce a highly secure environment for protecting classified and confidential information but set up organizations to more easily be compliant with federal compliance standards like FedRAMP.
+Typically paired with NIST 800-37, the Risk Management Framework or RMF, this pair of standards creates a one-two punch that not only produces a highly secure environment for protecting classified and confidential information but sets up organizations to more easily achieve federal compliance standards like FedRAMP.

-Software supply chain security (SSCS) topics first began filtering into NIST 800-53 in 2013 but it wasn’t until 2020 that the Control Catalog was updated to break out SSCS into its own section.
-If your concern is to get up and running with SCSS as quickly as possible then this standard will be overkill.
-If your goal is to build toward NIST 800-53 and FedRAMP compliance as well as build a secure software development process then this standard is for you.
-If you’re looking for something more specific, one of the two next standards might be for you.
+Software supply chain security (SSCS) topics first began filtering into NIST 800-53 in 2013, but it wasn’t until 2020 that the Control Catalog was updated to break out software supply chain security into its own section.
+If your goal is to get up and running with software supply chain security as quickly as possible, this standard will be overkill.
+If your goal is to build toward NIST 800-53 and FedRAMP compliance as well as build a secure software development process, then this standard is for you.
+If you’re looking for something more specific, consider one of the next two standards.

 If you need a comprehensive guide to NIST 800-53 or its spiritual sibling, NIST 800-37, we have put together both.
 You can find a detailed but comprehensible guide to the Control Catalog here and the same plain english, deep-dive into NIST 800-37 here.

-NIST 800-161 is an interesting application of both the RMF and the Control Catalog for supply chain security specifically.
+NIST 800-161 is an interesting application of both the RMF and the Control Catalog for supply chain security, specifically.
 The controls in NIST 800-161 take the base controls from NIST 800-53 and provide guidance on how to achieve more specific outcomes for the controls.
-For the framework, NIST 800-161 takes the generic RMF and creates a version that is tailored to SSCS.
+For the framework, NIST 800-161 takes the generic RMF and creates a version that is tailored to software supply chain security.

 NIST 800-161 is a comprehensive standard that will guide your organization to create a development process with its primary output being highly secure software and systems.